Atopic Dermatitis for Pediatric Dermatology

 Cortisone-derived ointments or creams and newer non-steroidal ointments or creams may also be used.
 They work well to decrease the itching and control the inflammation.
 Your doctor will suggest a treatment that is best for the severity and location of the dermatitis that is to be treated.
 When the site is clear, it is best to stop using the cortisone or non-steroidal ointment.
 Keep using lubricants to try to prevent new sites of dermatitis.
 Of course, if itching or a new rash begins, the cortisone or non-steroidals may have to be started again.

 Certain oral medicines (antihistamines) may help control itching.
 They mainly help with the itching by making your child drowsy and helping the child to sleep at night.
-Some antibiotic pills are often useful as well for treating the secondary infection.

-- But if you bathe your child daily, always use a lubricant right after bathing.
+2. Try to bathe every two to three days.
+But if you bathe your child daily, always use a lubricant right after bathing.
 Avoid very hot or very cold water and bubble baths.
 When drying with the towel, pat, do not rub.
 Use a mild soap (such as unscented Dove® or Cetaphil®) only where needed.

-- Use a bedroom air conditioner in the summer.
+3. Try to keep the temperature and humidity in the home fairly constant.
+Use a bedroom air conditioner in the summer.
 Use a vaporizer or humidifier in the winter.
 These must be cleaned well and often.
 Cleaning is needed to prevent molds that may grow and cause allergic symptoms.

-- Atopic dermatitis is often called “the itch that rashes”.
+4. Try to avoid scratching.
+Atopic dermatitis is often called “the itch that rashes”.
 It is known that scratching plays a key role in making the rash worse.
 Keeping the nails short and well-filed, and using other measures to help to keep the child from itching are helpful.

-- It sends out a quarterly newsletter that offers a lot of good information.
+5. The National Eczema Association is a very good group.
+It sends out a quarterly newsletter that offers a lot of good information.
 Think about getting in touch with them.

 National Eczema Association for Science and Education, 4460 Redwood Highway, Suite 16D, San Rafael, California 94903; 415.499.3474 / 800.818.7546; Fax: 415.472.5345